Tharadol07969/Contoso-DW---Marketing-Analysis-Report/README.md

 ## Key Findings & Insights
 - **Sales Trends**: Notable trends indicate a decline in sales since 2017, suggesting underlying market or operational challenges.
-- **Channel Effectiveness**: Detailed analysis reveals which channels are most effective, guiding resource allocation.
+- **Channel Effectiveness**: Detailed analysis reveals which sales channels yield the highest returns, guiding resource allocation.
 - **Product Profitability**: Certain product categories consistently outperform others, providing opportunities for targeted investments.
 - **Expense Insights**: Significant expense categories and taxation trends have been identified, indicating areas for cost reduction.
-- **Focus on Actual Scenario**: By concentrating on the **actual scenario** from the **DimScenario** table, the report provides a realistic view of current performance, ensuring that decisions are based on actual outcomes rather than forecasts or budgets.
+- **Focus on Actual Scenario**: By concentrating on the **actual scenario** from the **DimScenario** table, the report provides a realistic view of current performance, ensuring decisions are based on real data rather than forecasts or budgets.

 ---